grafana/grafana/docs/sources/alerting/configure-notifications/manage-contact-points/integrations/configure-mqtt.md

 There are two formats for the MQTT notifier integration:

 - **JSON**: Sends the alert notification in JSON format.
-- **Text**: Sends the rendered alert notification message in a plain text format.
+- **Text**: Sends the rendered alert notification message in plain text format.

 ## MQTT JSON payload